cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 ---
 ## Rubric with needed skills for each tools

-We hope this rubric helps you identify skills needed to use each of the tools.
+These are the roles/skills we have used when using each of the tools mentioned above.

 ![Rubric](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/rubric-1.jpg)